-Sarah Alvarez, founder and lead reporter
+Sarah Alvarez, Founder and Lead Reporter

-Outlier is a fiscally sponsored project of Investigative Reporters and Editors and runs with help, support and brainpower from an incredible community of public service minded journalists.
+Our work would not be possible without the help, support, and brainpower of public service minded journalists.
 Most importantly, we work to serve and learn alongside our news consumers in Detroit.

 Outlier owes a particular debt of gratitude to the JSK Fellowship at Stanford University, Kimberly Springer, James Hamilton, Dawn Garcia, Jim Bettinger, Aaron Glantz, Andrew Haeg, Jennifer Brandel, and the crew at Michigan Radio; in particular Tamar Charney, Sarah Hulett, Vince Duffy, Jennifer Guerra, Dustin Dwyer, and Brittany Bartkoviak.